 Costs unrelated to the completion of a student’s course of study are not included in calculating that student’s cost of attendance.

-A financial aid administrator can consider special or unusual circumstances such as unusual medical expenses, tuition expenses, or unemployment and can adjust your cost of attendance or some of the information used to calculate your EFC.
+A financial aid administrator may consider special or unusual circumstances such as unusual medical expenses, tuition expenses, or unemployment and can adjust your cost of attendance or some of the information used to calculate your EFC.
 The financial aid administrator can also change your status from dependent to independent but only under specific circumstances the aid administrator will explain.